 - When you engage in drug therapy or an operation to solve a health problem, there are side effects that come with the treatments.
 When using a ADP Compression Pump, you have no worries about drug side effects or problems like infections from an operation.

-- ODSP and ADP can be combined as a source of financing should you need help when purchasing a Sequential Compression Pump.
-Many insurance plans will cover a Compression Pump too
+- If you require assistance in purchasing a Sequential Compression Pump, you can combine ODSP and ADP as a source of financing.
+Many insurance plans will cover a Compression Pump too.

 When the need arises, due to the condition we known as lymphedema know that Alla and her team at Care-Med are ready to assist you in improving the quality of your life.
 Care-Med has been serving the needs of the Greater Toronto Area for many years.
 From custom orthotics to inserts, or shoes that help people enjoy a higher quality of life living a pain-free existence, we have it all.

-We, at Care-Med, honour all major insurance plans and we cater to patients who use ODSP and ADP for their healthcare needs.
+We at Care-Med honor all major insurance plans and we cater to patients who use ODSP and ADP for their healthcare needs.
 To make an appointment at or office, please call 416.782.5353.
-If you would like to submit a written inquiry, please email our location at firstname.lastname@example.org for more information.
+If you would like to submit a written inquiry, please email our location at email@example.com for more information.